How does your GP diagnose allergic rhinitis?

 How does a specialist diagnose allergic rhinitis?

-• Test for allergies: This can be done via a blood allergy test or via skin prick testing (see above).
+• Test for allergies: Your doctor performs this test via a blood allergy test or via skin prick testing (see above).

-Your provider may also explore whether you also have one or more other diseases that frequently occur alongside allergic rhinitis.
+Your provider may also explore whether you have one or more other diseases that frequently occur alongside allergic rhinitis.
 This can be done by asking you specific questions and by performing or ordering additional tests.
 These may include:

 • Other tests to check whether you have chronic rhinosinusitis: learn more here